-The results show in general a significant positive effect of rating changes on bond returns, providing strong support in favor of the Information Content Signaling Hypothesis (ICSH).
+The results show in general a significant positive effect of rating changes on bond returns, providing support in favor of the Information Content Signaling Hypothesis (ICSH) for the cases considered in this study.
 This result adds to the findings of Ingram, et. al. (1983) for the U.S. municipal bond market and more recently to Folowill and Martell (1997) and Choy, et. al. (2006) for stock returns.
 While issuers in the Mexican Stock Market are required to provide all relevant financial information to the market, the findings in this article suggest that not necessarily all value affecting information is contained in the prospectus and the rating change might reveal sensitive non-public information and be an important signal to market participants.
 Liu and Seyyed (1991) in fact argue that information about municipal bonds is not as readily available as for corporate securities and when it is available it is less reliable, less timely and less comparable than information about corporations.

-We also find an opposite reaction of bond returns to rating changes in some bond offerings indicating that the Asset Wealth Redistribution Hypothesis (WRH) more than compensates the effect of ICSH.
-This is in line with the studies of Goh and Ederington (1993) in the U.S. market and Barron et. al. (1997), Matolcsy and Liandto (1995) and Abad and Robles (2006) for the U.K., Australian and Spanish market respectively.
-Support for the WRH in this article is interpreted as the result of an asset substitution effect where market participants decide to look for less risky instruments such as bonds after a rating downgrade to the local government is announced hence raising bond returns.
+We also find an opposite reaction of bond returns to rating changes in some bond offerings indicating that either the Trust Fund Effect introduced in this paper or the Asset Wealth Redistribution Hypothesis (WRH) more than compensate the effect of ICSH.
+This is in line with the studies of Goh and Ederington (1993) in the U.S. market and Barron et. al. (1997) and Abad and Robles (2006) for the U.K., Australian and Spanish market respectively.
+Support for the WRH in this article could be interpreted as the result of an asset substitution effect where market participants decide to look for less risky instruments such as bonds after a rating downgrade to the local government is announced hence raising bond returns or the result of a Trust Fund Effect.